Disney Dreamlight Valley: The Storybook Vale

 Faced with the player's actions in the Unwritten Realms, the Lorekeeper blames them for causing the Neverafter, saying their presence in Dreamlight Valley is what triggered it, and suggests they leave permanently, but the player argues that there has to be another answer, especially with Aurora's whereabouts still unknown.
 The player turns to Flynn since he was the last one to see Aurora.
 Progressing with his friendship quests reveal that he did find Aurora and turned her over to Maleficent, but there's more to it as he would never betray her.
 It is through further investigating that they soon figure out where Aurora went to protect herself from her hated arch-enemy.
 It turns out that Aurora entered the world within the tapestry behind the Lorekeeper and is trapped there.
 When the player follows Aurora's footsteps and completes the trials set before them by Flora, Fauna, and Merryweather's echoes they left behind before going missing, they find her, and learn that the Lorekeeper was behind everything regarding the Neverafter and Aurora was trying to stop it.
-The Lorekeeper then arrives to confront Aurora and the player, revealing her deception and it being caused by paranoia and fear brought on by the Forgotten when they caused the Forgetting back in Dreamlight Valley, and decides to erase Dreamlight Valley and Storybook Vale in one fall swoop in a blind attempt to keep the stories in her pages safe and unchanged, dragging the player and Aurora into the Unwritten Realms as she unleashes her endgame.
+The Lorekeeper then arrives to confront Aurora and the player, revealing her deception and it being caused by paranoia and fear brought on by the Forgotten when they caused the Forgetting back in Dreamlight Valley, and decides to erase Dreamlight Valley and Storybook Vale in one fell swoop in a blind attempt to keep the stories in her pages safe and unchanged, dragging the player and Aurora into the Unwritten Realms as she unleashes her endgame.
 Once the player is able confront the Lorekeeper over her actions, the player is able to help the Lorekeeper realize her mistakes due to her misguided beliefs regarding Dreamlight Valley and apologize for them, accepting Dreamlight Valley for all that it is thanks to the player.
 The player manages to reverse the Lorekeeper's actions and return things to normal, and as the Lorekeeper profusely apologizes to the villagers for her actions and hopes for forgiveness, to show no hard feelings, she changes the tapestry to show the new story that the player rebuilt in her pages, thus ensuring peace and unity again in Storybook Vale.
 Afterwards, the player sees to providing Aurora a home and welcome her back to the Valley.